Welcome to Volume 4 of Executed to Suppress His Message.

 Try to stretch your imagination and grasp what this prophecy foretells:

-God has called average, ordinary Christians to govern an eternal Kingdom that will never stop growing!
+God has called average, ordinary Christians to govern an eternal heavenly Kingdom that will never stop growing!

-So if you are a born-again Christian, then it will be you — yes you — who will own, manage and spread judgment and justice throughout this spiritual Kingdom that grows forever without end.
+So if you are a born-again Christian, it will be you — yes you — who will own, manage and spread judgment and justice throughout this spiritual Kingdom that will grow forever without end.
 As part of Christ’s Bride, you will be given wisdom, power, prestige, and glory.
 And throughout all eternity, you will have joyful challenges to keep your life interesting.

 You will make known to me the path of life (what Jesus teaches); In Your presence is fullness of joy; In Your right hand (where the Chief Priest, the Bride’s Husband sits) there are pleasures forever.